TrasheRacer/TrasheRacer.github.io/docs/_posts/2026-11-25-TBHTG-0-intro.markdown

 ### 0.21 Violence

-For our purposes we consider political violence to range from damage to innanimate objects (i.e. property damage, sabotage, etc), up to methods commonly used in international warfare and terrorism - in particular, the directed cyberattack and income-generating cybercrime.
+For our purposes we consider political violence to range from damage to innanimate objects, up to methods common to international warfare and terrorism - in particular, directed cyberattack and income-generating cybercrime.

+We can outline the political violence under discussion on a rough scale of increasing severity:
+* non-violent civil disobedience: protest, democratic action, etc.
+* property damage: riot, sabotage, cyberattacks against (only) property
+* ...
+* armed conflict up to and including conventional warfare
+* existential destruction, whether by some aspect of the climate crisis or the latest hypersonic glide vehicle launched nuclear warhead.

+Of these kinds of violence, only the very last is to be avoided **at all costs** and especially when considering 'the long run' - say, up until 2050.
+However, the lesser forms of violence (while to be avoided for their own sake) could be argued as justified and even required **for the avoidence** of the latter.

 ### 0.22 Software